Vineyard Wind: Offshore Wind Farm

-The Vineyard Wind 1 farm will consist of 62 wind turbine generators installed in a grid pattern spaced 1 nautical mile apart.
+The Vineyard Wind 1 farm consists of 62 wind turbine generators installed in a grid pattern spaced 1 nautical mile apart.
 The developers selected General Electric as their turbine provider, choosing their Haliade-X turbines capable of producing 13 MW of electricity each.
 Each turbine consists of a three-bladed rotor, with a total rotor diameter between 164 and 222 meters.
 The total height of each turbine from the seabed to the tip of the blade ranges from 191 to 255 meters.
 The turbines are anchored using monopile foundations driven into the seabed.

-The wind farm will feature one offshore substation (OSS), placed within the wind turbine generator grid and will serve to consolidate and step up the voltage of the electricity before its transmission to the onshore grid.
+The wind farm also features one offshore substation (OSS), placed within the wind turbine generator grid and will serve to consolidate and step up the voltage of the electricity before its transmission to the onshore grid.
 This OSS is mounted on a monopile foundation designed to withstand extreme marine conditions.
 The electricity is transmitted from the turbines to the OSS via a network of 66-kilovolt (kV) inter-array cables buried beneath the seabed.